pablocasares/enricher/docs/configuration/bootstrapper.md

 toc: true
 ---

-The bootstrapper is the mechanism used to load the configuration of the sequence in an enricher.
+The bootstrapper is the mechanism that is used to load stream config into enricher.
 You can configure the boostrapper class on the config file, using `bootstrapper.classname` property.
 Currently, the enricher has two bootstrappers:

 * [FileBootstrapper](https://wizzie-io.github.io/enricher/configuration/bootstrapper.html#filebootstrapper)
 * [KafkaBootstrapper](https://wizzie-io.github.io/enricher/configuration/bootstrapper.html#kafkabootstrapper)